Our complete selection of laser diodes is available on the LD Selection Guide tab above.

 These laser diodes are housed in a type 1, 14-pin butterfly package.
 They include fiber pigtails from 1 to 1.5 m in length, terminated with FC/APC connectors (2.0 mm narrow key).
 Each butterfly package laser diode includes a data sheet with operating data for the particular unit.
 For information on custom butterfly-packaged laser diodes, please contact Technical Support.

 While the center wavelength is listed for each laser diode, this is only a typical number.
 The center wavelength of a particular unit varies from production run to production run, so the diode you receive may not operate at the typical center wavelength.
 Diodes can be temperature tuned, which will alter the lasing wavelength.
-A number of items below are listed as Wavelength Tested, which means that the dominant wavelength of each unit has been measured and recorded.
+A number of items below are listed as Wavelength Tested in the blue info icon (), which means that the dominant wavelength of each unit has been measured and recorded.
 After clicking "Choose Item" below, a list will appear that contains the dominant wavelength, output power, and operating current of each in-stock unit.
 Clicking on the red Docs icon next to the serial number provides access to a PDF with serial-number-specific L-I-V and spectral characteristics.

 Laser diodes are sensitive to electrostatic shock.
 Please take the proper precautions when handling the device, such as using an ESD wrist strap.
 For warranty information and precautions concerning laser diodes, please refer to the LD Operation tab.

 We recommend cleaning the fiber connector before each use if there is any chance that dust or other contaminants may have deposited on the surface.
 The laser intensity at the center of the fiber tip can be very high and may burn the tip of the fiber if contaminants are present.
 While the connectors on these pigtailed laser diodes are cleaned and capped before shipping, we cannot guarantee that they will remain free of contamination after they are removed from the package.
 A selection of fiber cleaning supplies is available here.
 For all of these pigtailed laser diodes, the laser must be off when connecting or disconnecting the device from other fibers, particularly at power levels above 10 mW.